Social Work

 • Decision making

 You will explore what it means to be a leader, not just a manager, and steer ever-evolving multidimensional organizations.
-Through faculty consulting, research, and projects, you can use the expertise you’re gaining in the classroom to support the needs of your current organization or community.
+Through writing, research, and projects, you can use the expertise you’re gaining in the classroom to support the needs of your current organization or community.

-Explore leadership and ethical decision-making philosophies to create a diverse, equitable, and inclusive organization.
-The EdD in Ethical Leadership online courses are completed during the academic year.
-Two brief summer residencies are required in the first and second years.
+Explore leadership and ethical decision-making philosophies to foster a diverse, equitable, and inclusive organization.
+The EdD in Ethical Leadership is a full-year program with online (synchronous and asynchronous) courses during the summer, fall, and spring semesters.
+Two brief (less than a week) summer residencies in La Crosse are required in the first and second years.

 • Credit hours: 48

-The superintendent track of the EdD in ethical leadership prepares current and future administrators to introduce ethical leadership in education.
-Graduates of this track will receive their EdD in Ethical Leadership and the coursework and practicum necessary for the Wisconsin (WI 5003) Superintendent licensure.
-Coursework is completed on-site during weekends in the academic year.
+The superintendent track of the EdD in ethical leadership prepares current and future administrators to integrate ethical leadership in PK–12 education in Wisconsin.
+Graduates of this track will receive their EdD in Ethical Leadership and the Wisconsin (WI 5003) Superintendent licensure.
+This is a year-round program.
+Ethical leadership coursework is held online (synchronous and asynchronous) during the summer, fall, and spring semesters, with one brief La Crosse residency in the second summer.
+Superintendent coursework is completed on-site during weekends in the fall and spring and potentially during the week in the summer.

 Candidates must possess a principal licensure for admission, and the superintendent track is designed for those already in K–12 educational leadership positions.